What are dental implants?

 At White Mountain Dental Implant and Oral Surgery Center we feel it is our privilege to offer you the very best in comfortable and compassionate oral surgery care, so please feel free to contact us at your convenience with any questions or concerns you may have.
 Our knowledgeable staff is happy to guide you every step of the way through your treatment at our practice.
 Dr. Williams performs the full scope of oral surgery procedures and is available to meet with you for a consultation to discuss if dental implants are the optimal choice for your individual case and smile.

-It is perfectly normal to feel nervous about receiving dental implant treatment to restore a tooth or multiple teeth — we want to help assure you that you are in excellent hands at our trusted North Conway, NH, practice, so we have provided personal stories from some of our dental implant patients to help you feel at ease.
+It is perfectly normal to feel nervous about receiving dental implant treatment to restore a tooth or multiple teeth — we want to help assure you that you are in excellent hands at our offices in North Conway and Littleton, NH, so we have provided personal stories from some of our dental implant patients to help you feel at ease.